 12:01am | 02/14/2018

-The name "l00sed" is what I used as my username for a variety of platforms online (a kind of "cybername"— to push my theory).
-At one point I imagined it could even be my DJ name when I was poring over digital music and producers.
-It was really a play on "lucid"; however, it's turned out to be a perfect title for the LOOSED project.
+It turned out, however, to be a perfect title for the LOOSED project.
 As the past tense of the verb "loose"— as in, to release, or free— "loosed" ironically became a wonderful call-to-action.
-In this sense, I mean "loosed" more as liberated; and, in these pages, I hope you will find some sense of liberation— of freedom.
+In these pages, I hope you will find some sense of liberation.